praveek/launch.en/help/extension-reference/web/adobe-media-analytics-3x-for-audio-and-video-extension/overview.md

 The MA extension exposes `media` as shared module to other extensions.
 (For additional information on Shared Modules, see [Shared Modules documentation](https://developer.adobelaunch.com/extensions/shared_modules/).)

+>[!IMPORTANT]
+>
->[!IMPORTANT]  Shared Modules can only be accessed from other extensions.
-That is, a webpage/JS app cannot access the shared modules, or use `turbine` (see code sample below) outside of an extension.
+>Shared Modules can only be accessed from other extensions.
+That is, a webpage/JavaScript app cannot access the shared modules, or use `turbine` (see code sample below) outside of an extension.

 1. **Media APIs:**&nbsp;`media` Shared Module